Daunorubicin citrate liposome (Injection)

 Drugs and Foods to Avoid:

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Tell your doctor if you have been treated with doxorubicin or daunorubicin before.

 - This medicine may interfere with vaccines.
 Ask your doctor before you get a flu shot or any other vaccines.

 Warnings While Using This Medicine:

-- Tell your doctor if you have an infection, gout, or heart disease (especially congestive heart failure, or CHF), liver disease, or kidney disease before you receive this medicine.
+- Tell your doctor if you are breastfeeding, or if you have any infection, heart disease, liver disease, or kidney disease.